cinemascience/cinema_components/readme.md

 - **redraw()** Redraw the glyph path
 - **getAxisTransform(dimension)** Get the transform attribute for an axis with the given dimension.
 - **getTextRotation(dimension)** Get the rotation (in degrees) for text on an axis with the given dimension.
 Is rotated so that the text will always appear right-side up.
+- **updateData()** Should be called whenever the database's data has been changed.
+Note that if the currently selected data point is removed or changed, then setSelected should be called as well to update it.

 ## Pcoord
 Pcoord is a component for displaying and selecting data on a Parallel Coordinates Chart.
 It is an abstract class and cannot be built on its own.
 Instead use either a PcoordSVG or PcoordCanvas component which use different methods of rendering paths.
 Both subclasses expose the same fields and methods so they will be listed here.